 - Make sure you have adequate airflow around the internal air inlet side of the van heater.

 Watch us fitting our campervan diesel heater here:

 As already mentioned there’s a few extra parts that we would recommend buying before starting your DIY diesel heater installation.

 First up a mounting turret.
 There is a mounting plate included in the camper diesel heater kit, but it is just a flat plate with several holes in it.
 So if you use this you’ll have to figure out how to seal whatever flooring layers you have.
 And also make sure you drill all the holes in the correct place.

 Using a mounting turret is way easier.

 Next we’d recommend picking up some better quality jubilee clips.
 The jubilee clips that came with our camper diesel heater kit weren’t great.
 We just couldn’t get them to grip properly.
 So we got some heavier duty ones.

-But in order to get a proper seal between the exhaust parts we also used an exhaust putty sealant.
+Another diesel heater install tip for getting a proper seal between the exhaust parts we recommend is to use an exhaust putty sealant.

-We didn’t need to do this.
-But know that if the fuel tank that comes with the indoor diesel heater kit doesn’t fit in the space you want it too, you can purchase a smaller, better shaped one.
+We didn’t need to do this, but know that if the fuel tank that comes with the indoor diesel heater kit doesn’t fit the space you want it too, you can purchase a smaller, better shaped one.